Heroes game

 3) The concept of identity by Steve Jobs

-Would you believe that Steve Jobs was one of Sam’s inspirations, too?
-Would you like to know why?
+Would you believe that Steve Jobs was one of Sam’s inspirations as well?
+How and why?

 Returning to Apple after having been kicked out, Steve described the company as one “without identity.
 We are 2,000 employees making computers without knowing why we are making computers.”